 With Deel Shield, we legally hire contractors on your behalf and assume total liability in case of misclassification claims in 150 countries.

 Existing Deel customers can quickly upgrade existing contracts to be covered by Deel Shield via their Deel dashboard.

 With Deel, international compliance is pre-baked into our intuitive hiring platform, which means your startup can remain compliant wherever you wish to hire.
 We have the best legal teams in countries worldwide to keep every contract up-to-date, fund every payment on time, and terminate contractors with the utmost care and respect, so you can focus on running your business.

 With Deel’s all-in-one global hiring platform, you can:

 - Hire contractors and EOR employees

 - Onboard, pay, and manage contractors, direct employees, and EOR employees

 - Provide visa and immigration support for relocating workers

-- Run global payroll in over 100 countries
+- Run global payroll around the world

 - Grant equity to your international team